torvalds/linux/Documentation/filesystems/caching/netfs-api.rst

 This will cause the volume to be committed or removed, and if sealed the coherency data will be set to the value supplied.
 The amount of coherency data must match the length specified when the volume was acquired.
-Note that all data cookies obtained in this volume must be relinquished before the volume is relinquished.
+Analte that all data cookies obtained in this volume must be relinquished before the volume is relinquished.